 The Emporia State University School of Library and Information Management (SLIM) program brings the campus to where its students live, offering programs in Emporia and Overland Park, Kansas; Denver, Colorado; Salt Lake City and Orem, Utah; and Portland, Oregon.

-The SLIM MLS program is fully accredited by the American Library Association; the School Library Media Licensure program is accredited by the National Council for Accreditation of Teacher Education.
+The SLIM MLS program is a 36-credit hour degree program fully accredited by the American Library Association; the School Library Media Licensure program is accredited by the National Council for Accreditation of Teacher Education.
 The individual systems for higher education in Colorado, Utah, and Oregon have invited SLIM to operate within their boundaries and have approved the MLS program offered within their states.

 Program delivery designed for non-traditional students

 Many students are drawn to SLIM because it offers a unique opportunity for non-traditional students.
 To meet the needs of its students, SLIM offers most of its MLS courses in a non-traditional format.
 All courses are facilitated online for the full semester, with the majority of courses meeting for two face-to-face weekend intensive sessions during the semester.
 The typical student is in class four to six weekends per semester.
 Some courses are entirely online, but the MLS program cannot be completed in a totally online format.

 Of course, students may also work through the program on a full-time basis.
 Four semesters—about sixteen months—is the minimum amount of time allowed to complete the MLS degree.